 The best time to visit Annecy for the weather is June to September.
 Temperatures are in the mid-twenties, and Lake Annecy is at its warmest – perfect for swimming, paddleboarding or general relaxing.

-If you’re not tied to travelling during the school holidays, try and avoid mid-July and August.
-The city will be crowded, you’ll have to queue for many of the best restaurants in Annecy, and prices will spike.
-Also, temperatures can sometimes soar to quite unpleasant levels.
+If you’re not tied to travelling during the school holidays, try to avoid mid-July and August.
+The city will be crowded, you’ll have to queue for many of Annecy’s best restaurants, and prices will spike.
+Also, it can be quite unbearably hot.

 May and October are great times to visit Annecy if you’d prefer it quieter.
-The weather is still nice and mild, and you can find some great deals on accommodation.
+It’s still nice and mild, and you can find some great deals on accommodation.

 Keep in mind that, as Annecy is in the mountains, the weather can be unpredictable year-round.
 There’s always a chance of rain, and September, while being one of the warmest months, is also the wettest.